Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/14-Bitonic-Sorting/README.md

 ```

 ### Stage 3
-The figure below shows the processing performed by Stage 3.
-Here four rounds of butterflies perform local reordering of 16-tuples of consecutive samples.
-As with the previous three stages, SIMD instructions perform a total of 8 parallel comparisons per cycle.
-Notice how the last two rounds of butterfly processing is identical to the last rounds from Stage 2.
+The following figure shows the processing performed by Stage 3.
+Four butterfly rounds reorder 16-tuples of consecutive samples locally.
+As in the previous three stages, SIMD instructions perform a total of eight parallel comparisons per cycle.
+The final two butterfly rounds match the last rounds from Stage 2.

 ![figure](images/bitonic-sort-n16-stage3.png)

-The code block below implements the first round of Stage 3 using AIE API.
-In this case the "bottom" set of butterfly inputs must be reversed in order to perform the required sample comparisons.
-We use the `aie::reverse()` API for this purpose.
-After sample comparison a second reversal is used to restore sample placement prior to storage back to the 16-lane register.
-This round is simpler than previous cases as no I/O permutations are required during sample extraction.
+The following code block mplements the first round of Stage 3 using AIE API.
+For this round, you reverse the bottom set of butterfly inputs in order to perform the required sample comparisons.
+Use the `aie::reverse()` API for this purpose.
+After sample comparison, reverse the samples again to restore their placement before storing them back in the 16-lane register.
+This round is simpler than previous cases because no I/O permutations occur during sample extraction.
 Profiling reveals this function requires 27 cycles per invocation.

 ```
 void __attribute__((noinline)) bitonic_fp16::stage3a( aie::vector<float,16>& vec )